eminmuhammadi/HideMyData/README.md

 Managing a couple of algorithms to decrypt or encrypt text, powered by PHP.
 ## Changelogs
+* v2.0.0
+  * We're not responsible for archived demo currently
+  * We changed repository name into HideMyData
+  * We removed support for [eminmuhammadi/create-hidemyass](https://github.com/eminmuhammadi/create-hidemyass)

 * v1.3.1
   * Added Array mode.
   * Some bugs fixed.